sup4mile/clusters/README.md

 This project analyzes the effect of industry concentration on employment dynamics.
 The raw data consist of the County Business Pattern (CBP) and the imports data from the United Nations Comtrade Database.
 The time periods in the current data sets are 1992-2016 for CBP and 1992-2019 for imports data.

-The main data cleaning tasks are (1) compile the employment data in CBP and deal with employment noise imputation (2) combine imports data from other countries and reclassify all imports data from Harmonized System (HS)code to the North American Industry Classification System (NAICS) code (3) change the Standardized Industry Code (SIC) into the NAICS code in the 1992-1997 employment data.
+The main data cleaning tasks are:
+1. compile the employment data in CBP and deal with employment noise imputation
+2. combine imports data from other countries and reclassify all imports data from Harmonized System (HS)code to the North American Industry Classification System (NAICS) code
+3. change the Standardized Industry Code (SIC) into the NAICS code in the 1992-1997 employment data.
 There are other minor changes in the industry and county classification over the year.
 The main data analysis task is a 2SLS.
 All files are stored in the Linux Project V:\ic

 --------------------------------------------------------------------------------------------------------

-Raw data sources
+## Raw data sources
 1. Employment data: County Business Patterns from the U.S. Census 1992-2016

 	Retrieved from https://www.census.gov/programs-surveys/cbp.html